 Front bike lights are brighter than rear bike lights because they must illuminate the road ahead.
-Rear lights are meant to help you stand out to other people on the road or trail and generally emit red light.
+Rear lights are meant to help you stand out from other people on the road or trail and generally emit red light.

 It is important to note that most bike lights are not able to sustain their highest brightness setting for more than an hour or two.
 If you purchase a light that boasts 1,000 lumens, just know that the light will not able to remain on that setting indefinitely.
 For example, the brightest light in our test group, the NiteRider Lumina 1800 Dual Beam, puts out a staggering 1,800 lumens, but the battery only lasts for 45 minutes at this setting.

 Brightness is good, but reliable brightness is better.
 A bike light with 600 lumens and excellent battery life may be a better buy than a light with 1,000 lumens and low battery life.
 Of course, this all depends on your riding preferences.